 No. If you are reasonably certain that you are seeing the same animal, you only need to report it once per year.
-If there are particular locations that you plan to revisit regularly, consider waiting two to four weeks between visits.
+If there are places that you plan to revisit regularly, consider waiting two to four weeks between visits.
 Alternatively, you could participate in one of the backyard monitoring programs to monitor species in the same location throughout the year.

-No. Road-killed animals tell us important information about where animals are found and how different species are impacted by roads.
+No. Road-killed animals give us important information about where animals are found and how different species are impacted by roads.
 We share our road-kill data with the Ontario Road Ecology Group so that it can contribute to their research.

 I counted eight of the same species in one small area.
 Should that be reported as eight sightings?

 No. If you see many of the same species in one general location they should be submitted as a single record.
 You will have the option to indicate the number of individuals sighted.
 The exception to this rule is with species at risk, whose exact coordinates is critical and should be counted as individual records.